Pages

 Was God, or belief in God, involved in the decision to create the modern day nation of Israel?

 For over 1800 years, from the year 70 of our current calendar down to the twentieth century, there was no nation of Israel.
-During WWI came the “Balfour Declaration,” a British document approved by the League of Nations, favoring making room for Jews in the middle east without actions
+During WWI came the “Balfour Declaration,” a British document approved by the League of Nations, which favored making room for Jews in the middle east, but without actions...

-Jews began migrating, legally and illegally, to Palestine.
-When the mistreatment of Jews, particularly in Europe, ramped up in the 1930s migration of Jews to Palestine became a flood.
+Jews began migrating, legally and illegally, to Palestine, then a British colony.
+When the mistreatment of Jews, particularly in Europe, ramped up in the 1930s the migration of Jews to Palestine became a flood.

 Grauel was a member of the American Palestine Committee, an organization dedicated to the establishment of an independent Israel.
-They managed to get Grauel a job as a crewman on a ship you may have seen the movie about, an aging American freighter renamed “Exodus.”
-He watched as its load of 4,500 illegal European Jewish refugees was violently turned away from Haifa by a British warship at the cost of some lives.
-His emotional testimony before UNSCOP changed their minds, and the nation of Israel was created.
+They managed to get Grauel a job as a crewman on an aging American freighter renamed “Exodus.”
+He watched as its load of 4,500 illegal European Jewish refugees was violently turned away from Haifa, Palestine, by a British warship at the cost of some lives.
+(You may have seen the Paul Newman movie about it.)
+Grauel's emotional testimony before UNSCOP changed their minds, and the nation of Israel was created.

 While any Christian would have been and should rightly be incensed at the violent treatment of any refugees, Grauel’s motivation is worth considering.
 In his memoirs, he described his mother as a deeply religious woman, and added, “She also had a very mystical feeling about the Jewish community.
 As I was growing up, she frequently observed that anyone on the side of the Jews would survive any of life's vicissitudes because the Jews were God's Chosen People.
 She was convinced Judaism must survive because it was the root of her own faith.”
 He also admitted that “It is my own deep conviction that the death of Israel would be the death knell of Western Civilization."